Ceramic Dictionary

 c) The 3 basins covered with separate table tops that form one flat surface.

-Container for slips are large, strong and made in plastic or steel, in the photos they are plastic.
-The one on the left shows the preparation of the slip with an electric mixer, which is attached to the wall and continuously mixes the clay with water to make slip and the one on the right is connected to a tube electrically controlled, which moves the liquid into the molds.
+Click on the title to see more images Container for slips are large, strong and made in plastic.
+The one on the left shows the preparation of the slip with an electric mixer, that is attached to the wall and when turned on mixes the clay with water to make slip.
+The one on the right is connected to an electrically controlled tube, which moves the liquid into the molds.
 They are on wooden planks with wheels so they can be moved or their places changed.
-See: Casting

 ca: CONTRACCIÓ